Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us003/01.requirements-engineering/Readme.md

 * **AC1:** name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRM.
 * **AC2:** The profession and the atributes have to be already registred.
 * **AC3:** The employee cannot be registered yet.
-* **AC4:** If any validation errors occur, the system should provide clear error messages indicating what needs to be corrected.
-* **AC5:** The HRM must insert a code to perform this operation as he is the only one with the power to do it.

 ### 1.4.
 Found out Dependencies